Robb Thomas: Kansas City Chiefs

-Thomas was drafted in the sixth round of the 1989 NFL draft (143rd overall) by the Kansas City Chiefs.
+Thomas was selected in the sixth round of the 1989 NFL draft (143rd overall) by the Kansas City Chiefs.
 Thomas spent half of his rookie season on the IR, had 8 receptions for 58 yards and 2 touchdowns while adjusting to Marty Schottenheimer's offense.
 The following season, Thomas started 12 games for the Chiefs, snagging 41 receptions for 545 yards and 4 touchdowns.
 In his third and final season in Kansas City, Thomas led the team with 43 receptions and 495 yards while starting 12 games alongside rookie Tim Barnett.

 Seattle Seahawks

 Thomas signed a free agent deal with the Seattle Seahawks in 1992.
 Thomas provided depth for the Seahawks at the wide receiver position but only started 1 game in his first three seasons in Seattle.
 In his fourth and final season in Seattle, he would start 2 games and make 12 receptions for 239 yards and a career-high 19.9 yards a reception.